 In addition, if the project is approved, the property owners are offering to convey another 1,140 acres of forested land to the city for a potential recreation area, and to build the planned roundabout at Four Mile Road and Midland Avenue.

 The proposed Glenwood Ridge Planned Unit Development involves 506 acres of the former Bershenyi and Martino ranches on either side of Four Mile Road just outside city limits.

 The project application now before city planners was submitted by Elk Meadows Properties LLC, a Tampa, Fla.-based company that lists Bruce Seyburn as the managing partner.
 The Glenwood Springs law firm of Balcomb & Green is the local representative for the developers.

 City Council last week approved a public hearing schedule that refers the plan to the Planning and Zoning Commission for a series of three meetings on March 18, April 8 and April 22.
 That would be followed by a City Council hearing beginning on May 15.

 An earlier hearing schedule agreed to last November was delayed after city staff requested additional information so it could adequately review the project.
 City planners advised council at its Feb.
 6 meeting that it is still awaiting that information.

-Glenwood Ridge is located just south of the last major annexation and residential development proposal to come before the city, known as Red Feather Ridge, in 2002.
+Glenwood Ridge is located just south and west of the last major annexation and residential development proposal to come before the city, known as Red Feather Ridge, in 2002.